petercz1/UK_property_mapping/README.md

 ## prerequizits

-This wa built on Ubuntu 1
+This wa built on Ubuntu 19.04 and php
 ## how to install

 Download the [code](https://github.com/petercz1/UK_property_mapping/archive/master.zip) to a directory and unzip.